openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 * `delivery` : Note that in the case of the POLL method, the `url` value is supplied by the Transmitter.
 * `format`

+If the request does not contain the `delivery` property, then the Transmitter MUST assume that the `delivery_method` is "urn:ietf:rfc:8936" (poll).
+The Transmitter MUST include a `delivery` property in the response with this delivery_method and a `url` property.

 The following is a non-normative example request to create an Event Stream: